adelmeleka/chat_api/README.md

 - Make copy `.env.sample` file & rename it to `.env`
 - Compose-up for `docker-compose.yml` file in project directory

+## Unit Tests

+RSPEC files are available for the system.
+To run them, just uncomment `bundle exec rspec` command from `docker-entrypoint.sh` file.

 ## API Endpoints

 To be able to use any endpoint provided by the system, you must include the following authorization token in any request header: